 In the outpouring of support following natural disasters, it's not just relief organizations that rush in to help; many companies seek to offer aid or donate a portion of their profits.
 Such altruism often earns these companies good press.
 But the ethics of what appears to be corporate do-goodery are decidedly murky.
 While corporations have to operate with some degree of transparency, when multi-level marketing companies are involved, the impact of corporate fundraising is far more opaque.
 These fundraising campaigns can spread quickly through a consultants' client base, often built on trusting family and friends.
 The result?
 Aid efforts that appear poised to do more for the company image than the actual cause they are pledged to.

 That's what happened when doTERRA International, an essential oils multi-level marketing company, began collecting donations in the wake of Hurricane Harvey to send hygiene packs to Dallas to aid evacuees.
-After collecting donations for one week, doTERRA said that, because of weather conditions in Houston, they could not deliver the shipments.
+After collecting donations for one week, doTERRA said that, because of weather conditions in Houston, they could not deliver the shipments on time.
 A $100 donation provides four 48-hour hygiene packs, which are composed of a towel, toothbrush, and various samples of their products.
-Initially vague about the mechanics of the effort, the doTERRA Healing Hands Foundation Facebook page quickly filled with people who both criticized the cost of the kits and argued that hurricane victims had more pressing needs than samples of essential oils.
+Initially vague about the mechanics of the effort, the doTERRA Healing Hands Foundation Facebook page quickly filled with people who both criticized the cost of the kits and argued that hurricane victims had more pressing needs than samples of essential oils.*

 In the hours before page moderators responded to questions about whether money from the donations was going to HHF, a 501(c)3 non-profit, or doTERRA International, a for-profit company, doTERRA "Wellness Advocates"—essentially, members of the company's wholesale buying program—stepped in, inaccurately insisting that 100 percent of the money donated went directly to charity.
 These claims continued even after HHF repeatedly stated that "all money goes directly through doTERRA International." (doTERRA did not respond to multiple requests for comment.)